Former McLaren team manager joins Williams

-LONDON Former McLaren team manager Dave Redding, a 30-year Formula One veteran, is joining Williams in the same role after next month's British Grand Prix.
+LONDON (Reuters) - Former McLaren team manager Dave Redding, a 30-year Formula One veteran, is joining Williams in the same role after next month's British Grand Prix.

 He replaces Steve Nielsen, who will be leaving the former world champions at the end of July.